aleporyadin/contacts/README.md

 ### `api.py`

 This module handles interactions with the Nimble API.
 It fetches contact data and updates the local database.
 Make sure to set the `NIMBLE_API_KEY` and `API_NIMBLE_URL` environment variables in the `.env` file.

 ### `app.py`

 The Flask web application provides an API endpoint `/search` to search for contacts based on a query string.
 It communicates with the database to retrieve search results.

 ### `database.py`

 This module manages the PostgreSQL database connection.
 It includes functions to create a database cursor and retrieve contacts based on a search query.

 ### `import_csv.py`

 This script allows you to import contacts from a CSV file into the database.
 The CSV file should contain columns for `first_name`, `last_name`, and `email`.

 ### `tasks.py`

 Celery tasks are defined in this module.
 It includes a task to periodically update contacts from the Nimble API.
 The schedule for updates is configured in the `beat_schedule` dictionary.

+### `TestCase.py`

+Simple test case for project

+### `404.html`

+Template for users, if url patter get unknown url, you see it =) ?

+### `style.css`

+Simple css file for styling 404.html

 ## Setup